Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Conclusion

-The energy transfer and budget analysis were extended to the transient development process by considering the time variation of eigenmodes due to time-varying operators.
-To extract time-varying operator eigenmodes, we introduced tDMDpc, which regulates the initial phase and applies DMD to data obtained from multiple numerical simulation cases.
+The energy transfer and budget analysis were extended to the transient development process by considering the time variation of eigenmodes due to time-varying linear operators.
+To extract time-varying linear operator eigenmodes, we introduced tDMDpc, which regulates the initial phase and applies DMD to data obtained from multiple numerical simulation cases.
 Using tDMDpc for two-dimensional flow around a cylinder, we obtained time-varying eigenmodes that grow from a steady field to a periodic unsteady scenario.
 The base flow is obtained by averaging the numerical results across different initial conditions.
 For flow around a cylinder, the recirculation region of the wake becomes smaller as the unstable eigenmode grows.
+The amplitude coefficients and phase-shift angle obtained from tDMDpc reveal that the phase-shift angle remains constant in time during the nonlinear transient process of the cylinder wake.
+This result enables the application of phase-averaging operations to the transient process.

 Using the time-varying eigenmodes obtained by tDMDpc, we computed the energy budget for the global energy transfer equation.
-This analysis specifically applies to the operator's time-varying eigenmodes rather than being restricted to modes from tDMDpc extraction.
 In the flow around a cylinder, energy transfer from the base flow to the lowest-frequency eigenmode drives transient development.
 Simultaneously, nonlinear interactions induce an energy cascade into higher-frequency modes, which peaks alongside the energy transfer to the lowest-frequency eigenmode.
+The spatial distribution of transfer fields in the transient process indicates that a substantial amount of energy transfer from the base flow is concentrated around the recirculation region.